iwatakeshi/gobble-babelify/README.md

-# gobble-browserify
+# gobble-babelify

-Bundle CommonJS modules with gobble and Browserify
+Bundle CommonJS modules with gobble and Browserify + Babel

 ## Installation